centro/transis/README.md

 ### Typed attributes

-`Basis.Model` introduces a new way to define typed props, otherwise known as attributes with the `Basis.Model.attr` method.
-Attributes are special Basis props that ensure their value is of a particular type.
+`Transis.Model` introduces a new way to define typed props, otherwise known as attributes with the `Transis.Model.attr` method.
+Attributes are special Transis props that ensure their value is of a particular type.
 This is really helpful when dealing with JSON APIs where the amount of data types is fairly limited.
-For example, JSON doesn't support a Date data type, but Basis provides a date attribute type that will automatically parse [ISO 8601][ISO 8601] formatted date strings and turn them into javascript [`Date`][Date] objects.
+For example, JSON doesn't support a Date data type, but Transis provides a date attribute type that will automatically parse [ISO 8601][ISO 8601] formatted date strings and turn them into javascript [`Date`][Date] objects.

-Basis supports the following attribute types:
+Transis supports the following attribute types:

 * identity (no coercion is performed)
 * string